ShahzebMahmood/OktaScripts/README.md

 # OktaScripts
-Okta Scriptt
+Okta Script

 Hey,

 To run both scripts you will see to variables that will need you Okta domain and Okta API token

-In Okta Deactivation script you will need to enter you details below and amend
+In Okta Deactivation script you will need to enter your Okta Credential details below

 $apiKey = "ADD YOUR OKTA API TOKEN"
 $userID = "ADD THE USERNAME OF THE USER YOU WANT TO DEACTIVATE"